afaji/afaji.github.io/_pages/join.md

 ### Research from Indonesia:

-I am currently an adjunct at ITB.
+I am currently an adjunct faculty at ITB.
 If you are a student there and are interested in working with me, please reach out or contact Ibu Ayu Purwarianti.